INSAlgo/Dijkstra-Chan/README.md

  - `pip install -r requirements.txt`
  - `python main.py`

+If you want to add new games, just clone them in the `games` folder.

 ## Deploy on the VPS

 The normal way to deploy the bot is with the GitHub action.
 It runs automatically when a commit is pushed on the master branch, but you can trigger it manually on any branch from the "Actions" panel.